 According to the polyphosphate supplier, up to 5 mg/L PO4 is required to prevent the deposition of scale.
 Concentrations of 1.58 mg/L for the T4 units and 1.1 mg/L for the T6 units were sufficient to prevent deposition of scale for the specified needs and under the conditions tested.

-The author would like to thank Professors Avner Adin of the Department of Soil and Water Sciences at the Hebrew University of Israel and Ronald Gehr of the Department of Civil Engineering at McGill University in Montreal, Quebec, Canada, for their assistance in writing this paper, as well as Danny Targan, Chief Executive Officer and Eldad Maziel, Chief Technology Officer at Tana Water, for their encouragement and support.
+Acknowledgments The author would like to thank Professors Avner Adin of the Department of Soil and Water Sciences at the Hebrew University of Israel and Ronald Gehr of the Department of Civil Engineering at McGill University in Montreal, Quebec, Canada, for their assistance in writing this paper, as well as Danny Targan, Chief Executive Officer and Eldad Maziel, Chief Technology Officer at Tana Water, for their encouragement and support.

-Tana Water has been a major force in the provision of drinking water systems for over 30 years and is one of the world’s most advanced developers and manufacturers of point of use systems.
+About the company Tana Water has been a major force in the provision of drinking water systems for over 30 years and is one of the world’s most advanced developers and manufacturers of point of use systems.
 Leading-edge products are matched by a focus on customer service, which comes from long-lasting partnerships with clients.

-Anat Kartaginer, head of the Water Treatment Department at Tana Water of Emek Haela, Israel, manages microbiological, chemical, hydraulic and physical testing for water treatment technology.
+About the author Anat Kartaginer, head of the Water Treatment Department at Tana Water of Emek Haela, Israel, manages microbiological, chemical, hydraulic and physical testing for water treatment technology.
 She is a member of the Israeli Water Association (IWA), International Ultraviolet Association (IUVA) and European Point-Of-Use Drinking Water Association (EPDWA).
 Kartaginer holds a Bachelor of Science in agronomy and is completing a Master of Science in environmental science from the Hebrew University of Jerusalem.
 She can be reached at Tana Water, Kibbutz Netiv Ha Lamed Hei, DN Haela 99855, Israel; via telephone +972 29900222; fax +972 29900500; e-mail [email protected] or through the company’s website, www.tanawater.com.